-Having your child's name on a 'waiting list' from birth does not guarantee a pre-school place, you will still need to apply for admission.
+Having your child's name on a 'waiting list' from birth does not guarantee a pre-school place.
 Settings must adhere to strict admissions criteria, published in the Education Authority's prospectus.
 Each provider will have its own set of criteria which may include: